11 An Introduction to Missing Data

 10 18 194 8.6 69 5 10

-See how they are different?
+See how the two datasets are are different?
 They were randomly imputed.
 We basically used the stochastic regression thing, above, multiple times.

 Ozone Solar.R Wind Temp Month Day